Code-Institute-Submissions/globeconnections/README.md

 *(9) This readme.md document is written using markdown language from the following link: [MARKDOWN GUIDE](https://www.markdownguide.org/basic-syntax/#links "Markdown Syntax").*

-*(10) The JavaScript code was written with information from the following example provided by the [GOOGLE MAPS PLATFORM](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch "Explore where real-world insights and immersive location experiences can take your business").*

-*(11) I received inspiration for this project from the original website created by [TUI](https://www.tui.co.uk/ "Travel Packages Finder").*
+*(10) I received inspiration for this project from the original website created by [TUI](https://www.tui.co.uk/ "Travel Packages Finder").*

 ------------